 Odynophagia is when it is painful to swallow.
-This pain may occur in the throat, mouth, or food pipe and has a variety of potential causes.
+This pain on swallowing may occur in the throat, mouth, or food pipe and has a variety of potential causes.

 Over time, painful swallowing can lead to damage to the throat, unintended weight loss, and other complications.